OpenSight/janus-cloud/README.md

 - Scalable, Janus media servers can be added/removed to/from the cluster dynamically
 - Support Janus media service self-register, service monitor, circuit breaker
 - Pluggable, support the new features through developing the new plugin
-- Consistent API with the Janus server (until v0.10.7), which is compatible with the original client of the Janus server
+- Consistent API with the Janus server (since 1.0.1 (2022-05-03). ), which is compatible with the original client of the Janus server

 3 Components